 Jennifer A. Flint

-Jennifer Flint practices education and appellate law.
+Jennifer Flint practices eminent domain, energy litigation and general appellate law.
 In 2009, she became certified as an Appellate Law Specialist by the Ohio State Bar Association.

-Jennifer’s practice includes representing boards of education, other political subdivisions and private entities in eminent domain proceedings, and she advises local governments on other land-use issues, including school territory transfers, municipal annexation and zoning appeals.
+Jennifer’s practice includes representing local governments, and private utilities such as natural gas pipeline companies and landowners in eminent domain proceedings.
+She also advises on other land-use issues, including school territory transfers, municipal annexation and zoning appeals.
 She also has experience working with various clients in R.C.
 2505/2506 and 119 administrative appeals, original actions (mandamus) and election law matters.
 Jennifer represents companies in hearings before the Ohio Power Siting Board.